Murky15/codebase/code/llvm_example/README.md

 to install our compiled files into `llvm-build`<br />

 To verify that everything installed correctly, let's go into our `llvm-build` directory and try running a command.<br />
-`cd W:<br />llvm-build<br />bin`<br />
+`cd W:\llvm-build\bin`<br />
 `llvm-config --help`<br />
 If you see output, congratulations!
 You've successfuly installed LLVM on your system.
 Feel free to add this directory to your `PATH` now.<br />
-If you encountered any errors along the way please check the official documentation at: <https://llvm.org/docs/GettingStarted.html><br />
+If you encountered any errors along the way make sure to check the official documentation at: <https://llvm.org/docs/GettingStarted.html><br />

 ## Intro to LLVM IR

 ### Background

 Now that we've successfuly built LLVM, we can take a deep dive into what LLVM *actually is*.<br />
 First let's recap the code generation pipeline.
-We'll use C to make things simple.<br />
+We'll use C as an example to make things simple.<br />
 We have our **source file** which contains the code we write.
 The compiler's ultimate job is to take our **.c** file(s) and output compiled [object file(s)](https://en.wikipedia.org/wiki/Object_file).<br />
 In short, object files contain the machine code (bytecode), metadata, relocation instructions, and other program symbols generated by the compiler per **translation unit** (source file).<br />
 Most programs are constructed from a variety of object files, it is the responsibility of the [linker](https://en.wikipedia.org/wiki/Linker_(computing)) to "patch" these symbols together<br />
 along with any system libraries they might refer to to create a complete, executable program or application.<br />

 But how do we **actually get** from point A to point B?
-In other words, after the compiler [front end](https://en.wikipedia.org/wiki/Compiler#Front_end) generates an internal map of the C code (known as an Abstract Syntax Tree),<br />
+In other words, after the compiler [front end](https://en.wikipedia.org/wiki/Compiler#Front_end) generates an internal map of the C code, known as an Abstract Syntax Tree,<br />
 how do we transform this arbitrary data structure into machine code?<br />

 This is where LLVM comes in.
 After the C compiler parses the textual code, it transcribes it into the **Intermediate Representation** langauge developed by LLVM.<br />
-The goal of Intermediate Representation (or IR) is to serve as a language & platform independent<br />
+The goal of Intermediate Representation (or IR) is to serve as a language and platform independent<br />
-"middle man" that arbitrary languages can transcribe into to facilitate easy transformation operations (optimizations, etc.) and generation of object code,<br />
-effectively serving as the [middle and back end of the compiler](https://en.wikipedia.org/wiki/Compiler#Middle_end).<br />
+"middle man" that arbitrary languages can transcribe into to facilitate easy transformation operations (optimizations, etc.) and generation of object code, effectively serving as the [middle and back end of the compiler](https://en.wikipedia.org/wiki/Compiler#Middle_end).<br />
 > This is exactly what the Clang C compiler does!
 Assuming you built<br />
 > Clang in the previous step you can actually see the LLVM IR code Clang generates for a particular **source file**<br />